 The Hotel Chelsea, or more simply the Chelsea, is a historic landmark of New York City that has been home to scores of notable literary and film stars over the years.
 Finished in 1885, this 250 unit hotel was recognized on the National Register of Historic Places in 1977.

 The hotel was officially closed in 2011 to undergo renovations, although many long-term residents remain in the building.
-The hotel is scheduled to re-open in 2016 to once again welcome guests to relive its illustrious history.
+The hotel is scheduled to re-open after 2021 to once again welcome guests to relive its illustrious history.